boantp/phalcon-basic/README.md

 you can follow the instruction from phalcon docs

-and you can check request.txt for testing and its documented from the docs too.
+This application show you how to create REST API, you can check request.txt for testing and its documented from the docs too.

 ```
 https://docs.phalconphp.com/en/3.3/tutorial-rest